 In addition to his coaching duties at UVA, Finch was actively involved in recruiting and the strength and conditioning programs.
 He also served on the Virginia Swim Camp and UVA Aquatics swimming staffs during the summer.

 Finch began his coaching career in the 2000-01 season as a volunteer assistant for his alma mater.

 An All-America swimmer for the Cavaliers, Finch graduated from Virginia in 2000 with a B.A. in economics.
 He served as a team captain as a sophomore, junior and senior and was the team's top butterfly and individual medley swimmer.
 Finch was named to the ACC's 50th Anniversary Men's Swimming and Diving Team in August of 2002.
 He remains ranked among the top-10 on Virginia's all-time top times list in the 200 fly and 400 IM.

-Liz McMillan enters her fifth season as an assistant swimming and diving coach in Happy Valley.
+Liz McMillan will enter he sixth season as an assistant swimming and diving coach in Happy Valley.
 A distance specialist during her time at the University of Connecticut, McMillan has the reputation as one of the top recruiters in the nation.
 A four-time BIG EAST finalist while on campus in Storrs, Conn., McMillian made stops Virginia Tech and Florida State before landing on the University Park campus for the 2008-09 season.